django/code-of-conduct/updates.md

 # Django Code of Conduct Update Procedures

 This document serves as a template for how to propose substantive changes to Django's Code of Conduct and related documentation.
-The Working Group can bypass this process for minor edits such as typos and formatting issues; for updating membership lists; and for editing FAQs as necessary.
+The Code of Conduct Working Group can bypass this process for minor edits such as typos and formatting issues; for updating membership lists; and for editing FAQs as necessary.